PCMaddin/powershell-binance-api/README.md

 Features:

-Can connect to Binance and get some informations even if a signed request is needed
+-Can connect to Binance and get some informations even if a signed request is needed -can make new spot limit order and query it's status

+Roadmap:
+-market orders
+-other markets (margin/futures)
+-simplify and comment code
+-everthing else from API

 Disclaimer: